marlonbarrios/canonical-page/README.md

 [Web3/web2 Projects](https://marlonbarrios.github.io/web3-blockchain-dev// 'CODE REPOSITORY')

 INVITATION TO DACERS AND MOVERS:
-I would love to create a collection of performances within these softwar spaces for an online exhibition.
+I would love to create a collection of performances within these software spaces for an online exhibition and another in Ghent, Brussels.
 If you make a recording please share it with me at marlon@dance-tech.net